biolab/orange3/doc/visual-programming/source/widgets/data/editdomain.md

 ![](images/EditDomain-stamped.png)

 1. All features (including meta attributes) from the input dataset are listed in the *Variables* list.
-Selecting one feature displays it an editor on the right.
+Selecting one feature displays an editor on the right.
 2. Editing options:
    - Change the name of the feature.
    - Change the type of the feature.
 For example, convert a string variable to categorical.
    - *Unlink variable from its source variable*.
 This option removes existing computation for a variable (say for Cluster how clustering was computed), making it 'plain'.
 This enables merging variables with same names in [Merge Data](../data/mergedata.md).
    - Change the value names for discrete features in the *Values* list box.
 Double-click to edit the name.
    - Add, remove or edit additional feature annotations in the *Labels* box.
 Add a new label with the + button and add the *Key* and *Value* for the new entry.
 Key will be displayed in the top left corner of the [Data Table](../data/datatable.md), while values will appear below the specified column.
 Remove an existing label with the - button.
 3. Reorder or merge values of categorical features.
-To reorder the values (for example to display them in [Distributions](../visualize/distributions.md), use the up and down keys at the bottom of the box.
+To reorder the values (for example, to display them in [Distributions](../visualize/distributions.md), use the up and down keys at the bottom of the box.
 To add or remove a value, use + and - buttons.
 Select two or more variables and click = to merge them into a single value.
-Use M button to merge variables on condition.
+Use the M button to merge variables on condition.
 4. Rename the output table.
 Useful for displaying table names in [Venn Diagram](../visualize/venndiagram.md).
 5. To revert the changes made to the selected feature, press the *Reset Selected* button while the feature is selected in the *Variables* list.
 Pressing *Reset All* will remove all the changes to the domain.
 Press *Apply* to send the new domain to the output.